-Ever wondered how heavy is a microwave?
+Ever wondered how much a microwave weighs?

 Want more detail about each microwave type?
 Then read on for a rollercoaster journey of microwave data!